Logo

 Even if you received loan estimates before applying, review your official loan offer closely, as the number or terms may be different, especially if there’s been a significant change in your creditworthiness.
 LendingClub Bank loan offers include your loan’s annual percentage rate (APR), loan amount, term, and origination fee—making it easy to understand terms and compare offers.

-Your new personal loan will generally be sent to your bank account.
+Your new personal loan will generally be sent, or “funded,” directly into your bank account.
 From there, you’ll need to use those funds to pay off your other loan(s) to complete the refinancing.
-In the meantime, continue paying your other bills as usual until you’ve received confirmation that the debt is paid
+The approval process for personal loans varies by lender.

 Pros